mars-project/mars/docs/source/gpu.rst

    >>> df = md.read_csv('data.csv', gpu=True)  # indicates to read csv into GPU memory
    >>> df.groupby('a').sum().execute()         # execution will happen on GPU

-For a DataFrame that on main memory, call `.to_gpu()` to indicate that moving data to GPU.
+For a DataFrame that on host memory, call `.to_gpu()` to tell Mars to move data to GPU.

 .. code-block:: python